virtuozzo/cloudscripting-docs/docs/reference/actions.md

 - `id` - custom identifier for a custom add-on

-Installed add-ons can be displayed within the **Add-ons** tab at the Jelastic dashboard.
+The installed add-ons can be located within the **Add-ons** tab at the Jelastic dashboard.

 <center>![Add-ons tab](/img/add-on_tab.jpg)</center>

-In the following example into the `installAddon` action is passed the `nodeGroup` parameter, targeting an add-on to the particular *nodeGroup* (i.e. `bl`).
+The following example describes the *installAddon* action that is run on the specified *nodeGroup*, targeting an add-on at the *bl* *nodeGroup*.
 ``` json
 {
   "installAddon": {